mlbvn/ml-yearning-vi/chapters/all_chapters.md

 > During development, your team will try a lot of ideas about algorithm architecture, model parameters, choice of features, etc. Having a **single-number evaluation metric** such as accuracy allows you to sort all your models according to their performance on this metric, and quickly decide what is working best.

 Trong quá trình phát triển, nhóm bạn sẽ thử rất nhiều ý tưởng liên quan đến cấu trúc thuật toán, tham số mô hình, lựa chọn các đặc trưng, v.v..
-Việc có một **phép đo đơn trị** như độ chính xác sẽ giúp xếp hạng các mô mình dựa theo những kết quả trả về qua phép đo đó, từ đó nhanh chóng quyết định mô hình nào hoạt động tốt nhất.
+Việc có một **phép đo đơn trị** như độ chính xác sẽ giúp xếp hạng các mô mình dựa theo những chất lượng trả về qua phép đo đó, từ đó nhanh chóng quyết định mô hình nào hoạt động tốt nhất.

 > If you really care about both Precision and Recall, I recommend using one of the standard ways to combine them into a single number.
 For example, one could take the average of precision and recall, to end up with a single number.
 Alternatively, you can compute the “F1 score,” which is a modified way of computing their average, and works better than simply taking the mean.[4]